 Suter scores first 3 NHL goals as Blackhawks beat Red Wings

+CHICAGO (AP) -- Pius Suter exhaled after he scored his first NHL goal.
+Once he got his second, he started thinking about another one.

-CHICAGO — Pius Suter scored his first three NHL goals, Kevin Lankinen made 25 saves and the Chicago Blackhawks beat the Detroit Red Wings 6-2 on Sunday for their second straight win.
+Suter collected his first three goals in his sixth game and Kevin Lankinen made 25 saves, helping the Chicago Blackhawks beat the Detroit Red Wings 6-2 on Sunday for their second straight win.

+The 24-year-old Suter became the first player to score each of his first three NHL goals in the same game since Auston Matthews' four-goal debut for Toronto on Oct.
+12, 2016.
+He became the second player to accomplish the feat for the Blackhawks, joining Bill Kendall on Dec.
+17, 1933.

+''I was happy to get the first one, finally, made it easier after,'' Suter said. ''Then after the second one, I feel like, yeah, now you need to get that third, especially when the second one is that early.''

 Connor Murphy and Mattias Janmark each had a goal and an assist as Chicago swept its two-game set with Detroit after beginning the season with four straight losses in Florida.
 Phillipp Kurashev also scored, and Patrick Kane had two assists.